$0 Nova Scotia Adoption Quick-Start Checklist

 Stage-by-Stage Timeline: Step-Parent and Kinship Adoption

-These pathways are generally faster because the child is already with the family.
+These pathways may have a different timeline because the child is already with the family.
 The primary variables are:

 • How long it takes to complete the home study and gather consent documentation